 Typical MEMS fabrication processes consist of depositing and patterning thin film and silicon structures on large wafer substrates which are divided into single units (dies).
 These dies are subsequently electrically connected to larger scale electronic components, such as printed circuit boards (PCBs).
 The prevalent wire bonding technology has two major limitations: (i) low production rate, owing to the point-to-point processing and (ii) poor usage of available surface area due to surface routing of conductive traces and the arrangement of bond pads on the die, limiting the number of MEMS units on a single die.
 The alternative through silicon via (TSV) technology is linked to high cost and complexity.

 The presented technology replaces conventional microfabrication substrates with a polymer film laminated onto a PCB, onto which the membrane suspended MEMS structures will be deposited using conventional microfabrication processes [Fig1].
-Circuit boards with vias, traces, and milled structures (e.g. cavities) are easily ordered for a fraction of the cost of conventional microfabrication substrates.
+Circuit boards with vias, traces, and milled structures (e.g. cavities) are easily obtained or fabricated for a fraction of the cost of conventional microfabrication substrates.

 This work presents a low cost, and simple solution to deposit and contact MEMS immediately to PCBs, improving the surface area usage of surface routing.
 By contacting through the polymer film to the PCB, a high surface density of different MEMS units on the device substrate can be achieved, which would otherwise be limited by trace resistance, width, and count.
 The potential of the invention is demonstrated by fabricating membrane microheaters that are directly contacted to a PCB substrate.